Abandoned & Little-Known Airfields:

 Curlew Airport was apparently closed (for reasons unknown) at some point between 1993-98,

-as it was not depicted at all on the 1998 World Aeronautical Chart.
+as it was no longer depicted on the 1998 World Aeronautical Chart.

 ____________________________________________________